 To encourage the best graduates to enter the profession, financial incentives are offered to trainees intending to train to teach the subjects in the table below.
 For more detailed information on bursaries and scholarships visit the department’s for education primary and secondary funding pages.
-These also include details of the standard loans and grants that are available, along with an explanation of the funding that’s available for undergraduate trainees.

 Visit the Department for Education for further information here